 Advantages of Registering a Domain With Your Hosting Provider

 Configuring a domain is a breeze if you register it with your hosting provider.
-Once you’ve registered a domain, you’ll have to configure it to include the nameservers of your hosting service.
+Once you’ve registered a domain, you’ll have to configure it to include the name servers of your hosting service.
 Nameservers represent the Internet Protocol (IP) addresses of the servers with which a website’s files are hosted.
-If you register a domain with your hosting provider, though, the nameservers will likely be preconfigured.
+If you register a domain with your hosting provider, though, the name servers will likely be preconfigured.

-Registering a domain elsewhere, on the other hand, means you’ll have to change the nameservers so that they match those of your hosting service’s server.
+Registering a domain elsewhere, on the other hand, means you’ll have to handle managing and making changes to the nameservers or DNS records so that they match those of your hosting service’s server.

 Disadvantages of Registering a Domain With Your Hosting Provider

 If you have a registrar that is solely focused on that as their business, their interface and services are geared towards that part of the business.
 Many of them have been in the business of selling domain registrations for over a decade.
 During that time, conventional registrars have learned how to design user-friendly interfaces that their customers enjoy using.

 When working with a hosting provider that also provides domain registrations to provide a complete offering, their interface may be less focused on the domain registration business and built more for the hosting needs of their customers.
 You’ll likely still have all the same fully featured needs with a domain registration to manage and maintain it, but it could be less user friendly than a business that focuses on this solely.